 Barbados just banned single-use plastic

-Importers, retailers, and users could face fines as high as $50,000 for breaching the new law if Government proposals go through.
-The ban includes single-use containers made of either plastic or polystyrene — Styrofoam such as cups, food containers, and egg trays used in the food service industry.
+Importers, retailers and users could be facing fines as high as $50,000 for breaching the new law, if Government proposals go through.
+The ban includes single-use containers made of either plastic or polystyrene – Styrofoam such as cups, food containers, and egg trays used in the food service industry.